Minor, Alaska Native Studies

 For the full list of class requirements, visit the AKNS Minor on the UAA catalog web page: Alaska Native Studies Minor

-Students in UAA's Elementary Education B.A.
-Program, and Early Childhood Education B.A. choose a minor to complement their studies.
+Students can choose a minor to complement their studies.
 The minor in AKNS at Kodiak College and UAA is an excellent choice for educators working with multicultural populations in Alaska.
 This minor demonstrates an understanding and commitment to the needs of Alaska Native and rural students.

 Students in any certificate or degree program can learn valuable skills for employment in Alaska through the courses offered in this minor.
 Those planning to complete baccalaureate programs at UAA after completing initial coursework at Kodiak College may also want to complete some of their minor requirements in Kodiak.